chrisheuberger/quarantainment/index.markdown

         {% assign a_middle = "' target='_blank' rel='noopener'>" %}
         {% assign a_end = "</a>" %}

-        {% for event in site.data.data.events %}
+        {% for event in site.data.data-mixed.events %}
           {% if event.live %}
             <div class="element-item filter-live grid-item"><p>{{ event.live | replace: "[[", a_start | replace: "[+]", a_middle | replace: "]]", a_end }}</p></div>
           {% elsif event.live-long %}